 It’s normal for a lack of routine and structure to make children feel anxious and upset, especially if they have special educational needs and disabilities.
-If your child’s no longer going to school, creating a routine is helpful.

 It’s important to include your child when thinking about how you structure the day.
 Examples, which can be found at the bottom of the page, include: